 His recommended solution, consistent with Tshwane Principle 46(b)(i), is that actions that provide information to the public should be considered criminal only if Congress has enacted a narrow statute covering a specific and well-defined category of information meriting such protection and stating the circumstances under which government officials have committed a crime.

 One question the American public should be asking is why have there been so many leaks in recent years?
 In addition to the relative ease of downloading documents, as opposed to having to copy them page by page as did Daniel Ellsberg, a major contributing factor surely is the huge number of documents that have been classified needlessly.
 We all would be better protected from actual harms if the government would identify the secrets that truly need to be kept, and focus on protecting those.

-Sandra Coliver is senior team manager for freedom of information and expression with the Open Society Justice Initiative.
+Until November 2021, Sandra Coliver was the senior managing legal officer for civic space with the Open Society Justice Initiative.